Title

 Buried: Cedar Lawn Cemetery, Paterson, New Jersey

-John W. Griggs In August of 2004, my wife Debbie and I, took a ride through Bergen County on a sunny Sunday afternoon.
+Griggs.jpg In August of 2004, my wife Debbie and I took a ride through Bergen County on a sunny Sunday afternoon.
 We drove up to Mahwah to pick up a DGOV (Price).
 From there we drove south along Route 507 toward Paterson.
 We stopped in a Starbucks in Glen Rock for a frappuccino break.
 We arrived at Cedar Lawn by 4 PM.
-I knew the locations of the two dead governors here, but the cemetery doesn't identify the sections your in.
+I knew the locations of the two dead governors here, but the cemetery doesn't identify the sections you’re in.
 It's like knowing an address but finding none of the streets or houses with signs.
 Anyway, we set out in the cemetery, which is quite large.
 I had been here once before to get dead vice-president Garret Hobart.

 TOP of PAGE